1977 WCT World Doubles

-The 1977 WCT World Doubles was a men's tennis tournament played on indoor carpet courts in Kansas City, United States that was part of the 1977 World Championship Tennis circuit.
+The 1977 WCT World Doubles was a men's tennis tournament played on indoor carpet courts at the Municipal Auditorium in Kansas City, Missouri, United States that was part of the 1977 World Championship Tennis circuit.
 It was the tour finals for the doubles season of the WCT Tour.
 The tournament was held from May 4 through May 8, 1977.